 Algorithms of matching strength should be used together whenever possible.
-For instance, when AES Key Wrap is used with a given key size, using the same key size for AES CBC or GCM is recommended.
-Likewise, when AES CBC is used with a 128 bit key, using HMAC SHA-256 as the integrity algorithm is recommended, whereas when AES CBC is used with a 256 bit key, using HMAC SHA-512 as the integrity algorithm is recommended.
+For instance, when AES Key Wrap is used with a given key size, using the same key size is recommended when AES GCM is also used.

 While Section 8 of RFC 3447 [RFC3447] explicitly calls for people not to adopt RSASSA-PKCS1 for new applications and instead requests that people transition to RSASSA-PSS, this specification does include RSASSA-PKCS1, for interoperability reasons, because it commonly implemented.